The Machine Learning Lifecycle: An End-To-End Look

 - It depicts only key activities.
 Key activities, such as Explore Usage and Make Inferences, are explicitly called out.
 However, many other activities – such as building your team, obtaining funding, and reporting status – are not for the sake of simplicity.
 The key activities are described below.

 - It’s a hybrid.
 ML initiatives require a hybrid strategy that embodies concepts from serial, agile, and lean ways of thinking (WoT).
-The serial aspect can be seen in the lifecycle’s named phases, described earlier.
-Agile is reflected in the iterative nature of the activities within the phases, hopefully performed in a collaborative manner.
-Lean strategies should be applied to ensure effective flow of work.
+The serial aspect is evident in the lifecycle’s named phases described earlier.
+Agile is reflected in the iterative nature of activities within the phases, ideally performed collaboratively.
+Lean strategies should be applied to ensure the effective flow of work.

-- Existing methods don’t map well to it.
+- Popular agile frameworks don’t map well to it.
+Frameworks such as Scrum and SAFe struggle to admit the need for initiation, and don’t address data activities well (not at all in the case of Scrum).
 Bottom line is that you need to choose your way of working (WoW).

 Figure 3.
 A detailed machine learning lifecycle (click to enlarge).